accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

   * Data availability
   * Data durability
   * Data integrity  // TODO scrubbing, end2end CRC. chained verification, heterogeneous verification.
+  * Read/write amplification
+  * Space amplification
   * Concurrency
   * Throughput & latency
   * Cross geo-regions
   * Operational ease
   * Interoperability

-### Technology design spaces & design patterns - Metadata
+## Technology design spaces & design patterns

-The following sections talk about technology design spaces.
+The following sections talk about technology design spaces (ordered by the importance).
 They root in "Reference architectures" listed above, and cover areas in "Storage components breakdown".
-Unlike breakdown, techniques and design patterns usually interleave multiple components and require co-design.
-Architecture design patterns, to also cover below, map to certain techniques to achieve desired system properties.
+Unlike breakdowns, techniques and design patterns usually interleave multiple components and require co-design.
+Architecture design patterns, also covered below, map to certain techniques to achieve desired system properties.
 When connected the dots, they expand to a consecutive design space that enlightens more choices.

+### Metadata

 Key problems related to metadata are the size of metadata, how to scaleout, where to store, and consistency.
 Metadata size is closely related to data partitioning and placement.